 Our subordinated debentures and trust preferred securities are tied to a spread over the 90 day LIBOR.
 As previously discussed, most LIBOR tenors are expected to be phased out after June 2023.
+Subsequent to June 2023, we would expect the rates on these trust preferred securities and related subordinated debentures to be tied to a spread over an index comparable to 90-day LIBOR, such as the three-month term SOFR.
 See Risk Elements-Market and Interest Rate Risk Management-LIBOR Transition for additional information about the phase out of LIBOR.
 Our subordinated debentures and related trust preferred securities generally mature 30 years after issuance and may be prepaid at par, subject to regulatory approval.
 These subordinated debentures and the related trust preferred securities provide us additional Tier 2 regulatory capital to support our expected future growth.